Maryland Court Records

 The state of Maryland operates a four-level court system in which there are two appellate and two trial courts.
 The appellate courts are the Supreme Court and the Court of Special Appeals while the trial courts are the District and Circuit Courts.
 Also, there are other judicial and administrative courts that maintain special jurisdictions throughout the state.

-• Supreme Court: Otherwise known as the court of appeals, the Supreme court is the highest court in the state.
-As the name implies, the court has sovereign jurisdiction over reviewable decisions of the trial courts especially those as regards death penalty cases, legislative duties, removal of government officials, and other cases related to questions of law.
+- Supreme Court: Otherwise known as the court of appeals, the Supreme court is the highest court in the state.
+As the name implies, the court has sovereign jurisdiction over reviewable decisions of the trial courts, especially those regarding death penalty cases, legislative duties, removal of government officials, and other cases related to questions of law.
 The supreme court is located at Annapolis with 7 sitting judges who exclusively decide which cases to hear.

 Are Maryland Civil Court Records Open to the Public?